Ariprizol, tablets 30 mg 30 pcs

 Post-marketing surveillance

-Hematopoietic disorders: leukopenia, neutropenia, thrombocytopenia.
+From the hematopoietic organs: leukopenia, neutropenia, thrombocytopenia.

-Endocrine system disorders: hyperglycemia, diabetes mellitus, diabetic ketoacidosis, diabetic hyperosmolar coma.
+From the endocrine system: hyperglycemia, diabetes mellitus, diabetic ketoacidosis, diabetic hyperosmolar coma.

 Metabolism and nutrition: weight gain, weight loss, anorexia, hyponatremia.